-Remuneration of Risk Takers in 2015.
+Remuneration of Risk Takers in 2016.

-Risk Takers were entitled to variable performance-based remuneration totaling EUR 11.75 million in 2015.
-Of this, EUR 6.56 million was paid out immediately, EUR 1.87 million are frozen for 12 months and EUR 3.32 million are deferred; of this amount, EUR 1.66 million were tied to sustained growth.
+Risk Takers were entitled to variable performance-based remuneration totaling EUR 10.78 million in the 2016 financial year.
+Of this, an amount of EUR 6.90 million was paid out directly, EUR 1.40 million frozen for 12 months and EUR 2.48 million deferred; of this amount, EUR 1.24 million were tied to sustained changes in value.

-Following a sustainability review of the remuneration components that had been deferred in prior years (evaluation basis: 2014), a sum of EUR 0.74 million was released for payment to Risk Takers in June 2015 (and July 2015 for portions from 2011).
+Following a sustainability review of the remuneration components which had been deferred in prior years, a sum of EUR 1.25 million was released for payment to the Risk Takers in June 2016.